asiff00/Bengali-Sentence-Error-Correction/README.md

 # Project Overview: Bengali Text Correction

 The goal of this project was to develop a software model that could fix grammatical and syntax errors in Bengali text.
 The approach was similar to how a language translator works, where the incorrect sentence is transformed into a correct one.
-We fine tune a pertained model, namely [mBart50] with a [dataset] of 1.M samples for 6500 steps and achieve a result of 0.44 bleu Score.
+We fine tune a pertained model, namely [mBart50](https://huggingface.co/facebook/mbart-large-50) with a [dataset](https://github.com/hishab-nlp/BNSECData) of 1.3 M samples for 6500 steps and achieve a result of `{BLEU: 0.443, CER:0.159, WER:0.406, Meteor: 0.655}` Score.
 Clone/download this repo, run the `correction.py` script and type the sentence after the prompt and you are all set.

 ## Initial Testing: